facebookresearch/phyre/docs/CREATOR.md

 ## Solvability checking

-As a task script generates tasks hundreeds of different random sets hyperparameters, it is almost impossible to cherry-pick ones that result in solvable tasks.
+As a task script generates hundreds of different random sets hyperparameters, it is almost impossible to cherry-pick ones that result in solvable tasks.
 Phyre contains several tools to aid with task selection.

 The simplest tool is task bruteforcer.
 It could be invoked like that: